 In 1973 Reba was working at a western-wear store in Lakeland when two radio station sales people came in.
 In the course of their conversation they told her she was in the wrong business.
 Their words must have really been convincing because she took them up on it and took a job at Bartow’s WPUL.

-Reba started out first in Sales, a job she figured she knew best.
-From there she began doing some bookkeeping, some Traffic work, and anything and everything she could find that was associated with a radio station.
-She caught on quickly and it didn’t take long before she was promoted to Sales Manager, and then General Manager of the station.
+Starting out first in sales, a job she figured she knew best, the Hardee County native began doing some bookkeeping, some traffic work, and anything and everything she could find that was associated with a radio station.
+She caught on quickly and it didn’t take long before she was promoted to sales manager, and then general manager of the station.

-Reba remained with WPUL for over ten years before leaving in 1986 to join the sales staff at Hall Communications’ WONN/WPCV in Lakeland.
-Today (2006) she continues to work there in Sales doing what she knows best.
-Reba has been good for Polk County radio and Polk County radio has been good to her, proving that those two radio sales people were right back in 1973.
-And as Reba will tell you, she’s mighty glad she listened.
+Reba remained with WPUL for over ten years before leaving in 1986 to join the sales team at Hall Communications’ WONN/WPCV in Lakeland.
+She turned out to be good for Polk County radio and Polk County radio turned out to be good to her, proving that those two radio sales people in 1973 were right.

 1986 - 2006 WONN (Sales)